Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/smartcard.md

 3. Open a session to connect to the SE in the reader using the `OpenSession()` method of the `Tizen.Network.Smartcard.SmartcardReader` class.

-    When you no longer need the reader, use the `CloseSessions()` method to close all sessions opened on the specific reader.
+    When you no longer need the reader, use the `CloseSessions()` method to close all sessions opened on the specific reader:

     ```csharp
                 SmartcardSession session = reader.OpenSession();